FAQ

 What does REJECTED mean on my prediction?+

 A REJECTED prediction was not accepted by the system at the time of submission — most commonly because the market deadline had already passed.
 Rejected predictions incur no penalty.
+If you believe a rejection was an error, contact support via the menu.

 Do own goals count?+